By Busisiwe Dhlamini – Founder of BuhleBakho Communications

-I was recently following up with potential clients who had previously made enquiries to our business, BuhleBakho Communications.
-To be completely honest, it’s my least favourite thing to do, but I do believe it to be a good business practice in keeping connected to the community that has taken notice of us.
+I was recently following up with potential clients who had previously made enquiries to our business.
+To be honest, it’s my least favourite thing to do, but I do believe it is important to keep in touch with the community that has taken notice of us.

 The process comes with unexpected moments.
-Some people open up to share what they are going through, and what was only meant to be a follow up becomes a meaningful interaction.
-In our line of business where part of the objective is to connect our clients to their targeted communities, getting that intimate view of people’s situations and head spaces is valuable.
+Some people open up to share what they are going through, and what is only meant to be an administrative task of following up becomes a meaningful interaction.
+In our line of business where part of the objective is to connect our clients to their targeted communities, getting that intimate view of people’s situations and head space is valuable.

 A response that stood out for me this time around was from someone who, after giving an update, also said: “Thank you for motivating me.”